 What is the 5@55 Campaign?

-5@55 is a national educational campaign to encourage 55 years olds to get their “legal house in order.”
-It is supported by lawyers from around the country as well as a book, 5@55: The Five Essential Legal Documents You Need by Age 55 (Quill Driver Books, 2015), which was written by two attorneys and partners in our firm, Judith D. Grimaldi and Joanne Seminara.
+5@55 is a national educational campaign to encourage 55 year olds and older to get their “legal house in order.”
+It is supported by lawyers from around the country as well as a book, 5@55: The Five Essential Legal Documents You Need by Age 55 (Quill Driver Books, 2015), which was written by partners in our firm, Judith D. Grimaldi and Joanne Seminara.

 Why age 55?